the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/03A_frontend/3A_0_html/_index.md

 # Intro to HTML

 As frontend programmers, you'll be getting very familiar with the language for writing web pages: *HTML* or *hyper text markup language*.
-HTML is a langauge, but it's not a programming language like Python.
-Instead, it's a language used by your web browwser to determine how to display web content.
-You've actually already used a langauge like this every time you've read a page on this website or written your self-assement for a project – MarkDown is a language for rendering content too.
+HTML is a language, but it's not a programming language like Python.
+Instead, it's a language used by your web browser to determine how to display web content.
+You've actually already used a language like this every time you've read a page on this website or written your self-assessment for a project – MarkDown is a language for rendering content too.

 On the internet, HTML runs deep.
 All webpages are just HTML documents sent to your computer and interpreted by your web browser.

-## A. HTML Basics
+## [A] HTML Basics
 HTML documents are made up of different nested elements.
 This just means that some HTML elements can contain other elements (like a box inside of a box).

-### The Monster (HTML) Mash
+### [The Monster (HTML) Mash]

-{{< write-action >}} To help get a sense of this, work through the following slideshow to make monsters HTML style:
+{{< look-action " To help get a sense of this, work through the following slideshow to make monsters HTML style:" >}}
 {{< gdocs src="https://docs.google.com/presentation/d/e/2PACX-1vRYznPe1JhFJ6KoHe5RKLG_vlu3Ujr8l9YyDL1IstA9pTd1xR-7dAaASor4qLXBYth7WORVITBap4oH/embed?start=false&loop=false&delayms=5000" >}}

-### HTML Everywhere
+### [HTML Everywhere]
 Web programmers make web sites just like you made the monsters above (just with different elements.
 Let's try to figure out what elements websites are made of.

-{{< code-action >}} Go to any website (even this one) and open the inspector by right clicking on the page and selecting "Inspect Element".
-This will open a new panel of your browser to reveal the HTML that makes up the page you're currently viewing.
+{{< code-action "Go to any website (even this one) and open the inspector by right clicking on the page and selecting 'Inspect Element'." >}}  This will open a new panel of your browser to reveal the HTML that makes up the page you're currently viewing.

-{{< write-action >}} Make a table of HTML elements that sepatates them by whether they can contain other elements.
+{{< write-action >}} Make a table of HTML elements that separates them by whether they can contain other elements.
 Use the table at the end of the monster slideshow above as an example.

 {{< look-action >}} Once you've tried categorizing the elements you found, check out [this reference guide](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to see all of the kinds of elements you can include in webpages.

-### HTML For Django
+### [HTML For Django]
 That's a lot of elements!
 While it is useful to eventually understand and be able to use them all, for now we'll let Django handle a lot of what we do with HTML.
 For our purposes, the following HTML elements will be most important: